rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-unix.md

 results by combining those tools appropriately.*  What tools?
-I think each Unix programmer ends up relying on a different set, but most include `grep`, `head`, `tail`, `wc`, `sort`, `cat` [2,3], and such in their lists [4].
+I think each Unix programmer ends up relying on a different set, but most include `grep`, `head`, `tail`, `wc`, `sort`, `cat` [2,3], and such in their toolkits [4].
 How do they combine them?
-Well, because most Unix tools use human-readable sequences of characters (a.k.a. "text files") as input and output, one can combine tools using pipes or by taking the output of one command as the command-line arguments of another.
+Well, because most Unix tools use human-readable sequences of characters (a.k.a. "text files") as input and output, one can combine tools using pipes or by taking the output of one command as the command-line arguments of another [5].

-*Unix programmers realize that there are a variety of ways to solve problems, and look for the ones that are most efficient."
-Of course, there are many models of efficiency.
+*Unix programmers realize that there are a variety of ways to solve problems and look for the ones that are most efficient.*  Of course, there are many models of efficiency.
 For a one-off task, efficient use of programmer time is the most efficient.
 At the other extreme, for a large number of related tasks, building a general tool might be the most